liusi2019/ocd/README.md

 Need to install package btloda from liusi2019/btloda to do bootstrap and out-of-bag LODA part.

+This repository is jointly contributed by Si Liu and Risheek Garrepalli.

 ## If you find this useful in your research, please consider citing:

 ```